Welcome to the admissions guide for secondary and upper school place applications for September 2023.

 Where additional information to support your school place application is required, you may need to fill in a Supplementary Information Form (SIF).
-For example, a SIF must be completed by your church representative if you are applying for a school place under religious grounds.
+For example, your church representative may need to complete a SIF if you are applying for a school place under religious grounds.

 You can get SIFs from the particular school website or for VC schools here.

 If you are applying for a school in another local authority area you must make sure you have the correct SIF for the school(s) you are applying for.

 If you are applying for the Gryphon School in Dorset please fill in this SIF

 You can upload any supporting information, such as a SIF onto your online application.

 Applying for a church school on religious grounds